ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 6. Type `git status` and read the messages
 7. Type `git push origin master` to push the changes from your local repo to the origin repo (on github.com)
 8. Type `git status` and read the messages
-9. Navigate to your repo's page at https://github.com and see that the two files now appear there, along with your commit message.
+9. Navigate to your repo's page on [GitHub](https://github.com) and see that the two files now appear there, along with your commit message.
 You may need to refresh the page if you were already on it.

 Congratulations, you've just done your first of many dozens of git commits you'll do during SPIS, and the first